MSC Shipboard Energy Conservation

 • Adaptive Auto-Pilot

-• T-AKE Propeller Study
+• Propeller Analysis

 • Cargo and Plant Fuel Monitoring